yendra80/neo4jMoviesSchema/README.md

   >
   > python LoadDirectors.py

 Python code will open connection to neo4j database through neo4j protocol with user and password setup previously.
+URL might need to be changed to adapt with new environment by changed the following connection string:

+  > uri = "neo4j://3.83.97.78"
+  > user = "neo4j"
+  > password = <password provided>
+  > app = LoadActors(uri, user, password)